Milad-Akarie/skeletonizer/README.md

 ```

 So the key here is to provide fake data for the layout to shape until the real data is fetched form
-backend, so we would such a setup in our build method
+the server, and we would have such a setup in our build method:

 ```dart